MBouchaqour/applied-music-recommender-simulation-system-project/README.md

-# AI Music Recommender — Powered by Claude
+# AI Music Recommender — To Next Level

 A conversational music discovery web app that lets users describe what they want to hear in plain English and receive personalized, explainable recommendations from a catalog of 10,020 songs — backed by a deterministic scoring engine and the Claude Haiku API.